 Centre Street Food Pantry's mission is to provide families within our community with consistent access to nutritious food in a dignified and sensitive environment.
-Fueled by the determination and passion of a few people from Newton, we opened our doors in January 2011 to supply food and essential items to residents of Newton and its surrounding communities.
+We opened in January 2011 to supply food and essential items to residents of Newton and our neighbors in surrounding communities.

 We source 90% of our food from the Greater Boston Food Bank where all produce is free due to MEFAP (Massachusetts Emergency Food Assistance Program).
 We purchase food at a discounted rate from the GBFB and purchase some food and other items (including diapers and wipes) at full price from local suppliers.

-We receive food donations from local vendors as well as people and organizations in our community.
+We also rely on food donations from local businesses as well as food donated by individuals, schools and organizations in the community.

 On average 2000 bags of groceries are distributed each month

 Our volunteers unload and set up 25,000 lbs of food from the Greater Boston Food Bank each month